s0ders/go-semver-release/README.md

 The following `type` are supported for release rules: `build`, `chore`, `ci`, `docs`, `feat`, `fix`, `perf`, `refactor`, `revert`, `style`, `test`.

 The following `release` types are supported for release rules: `major`, `minor`, `patch`.

+## SLSA

+This project follows the [**Supply chain Levels for Software Artifacts**](https://slsa.dev/) framework so that you do not have to worry about this tool introducing vulnerabilities in your CI environment.
+Aiming to provide a level 3 SLSA, this means that :

+- all commits are signed;
+- all artifacts and their SBOM are signed;
+- artifacts are scanned for vulnerabilities before being released.

+## Work In Progress

+- [ ] Sign commits
+- [ ] Refactor (diminish cyclo. complexity)